aeghost/Not-AFK/README.md

 Execute the binary `Not-AFK.exe`

-If no user interutpion has been detected in `idleTimeCheck` seconds, a random input from `keySequence` will be sent with `rand(0, 1000)` millisecond delay.
+If no user interutpion has been detected in `idleTimeCheck` seconds, a random input from `keySequence` will be sent with `rand(0, 1000)` milliseconds delay.

 Then, if it exists, it's opposite `keySequence` from `keySequenceOpposite` will be sent to avoid your character to fall from cliffs, boats, ...